JeisonJHA/vscode-shortcut/README.md

   ${workspaceFolder}\\app\\app.exe
 ```

+## Commands

+- `List shortcuts`: command will list all yours shortcuts to select on the picker.

 # Icons

 The menu items are from vscode and the shortcuts themselves are of the theme that is in use.